 It is time to find ways we can work together that overcome these patterns of division and separation.
 This is already happening in many places, perhaps at the edges and not that visible yet, but real nonetheless.
 Global communities of practice are inventing and evolving these processes (e.g., circle process, participatory processes, participatory budgeting, networks for system change.)
 While these experiments may seem at the edges when all the attention is focused on the mainstream political debate, they can hold seeds of a better way.

 Over the last two years, I have been part of a rich dialogue with people who are exploring ways to bring people together that can help heal these long-standing harmful patterns.
 This group includes facilitators and others working with the Art of Hosting from Europe and the US.
-A gathering called Collective Healing will take place in Florida in August to experiment with bringing together various methods in a prototype, which we will learn and share more widely.
-We have focused on several key themes of what is needed:
+We facilitated a gathering in 2016 with 25 people where we experimented combining various methods in a prototype of how to host spaces for collective healing.
+We focused on several key themes of what is needed:

 - Engaging across difference and connecting to “we” not just “me” – Getting beyond our narrow self interest to see ourselves as an inherent part of a larger group, community, society, and earth – and acting from that awareness – is not emphasized or easy to do.
 How can we facilitate groups in ways that generate a sense of belonging?
 How can we create group experiences that help us see those who are different not through the lens of a label but as full human beings with many stories, with complex emotions, and unique gifts and aspirations?